 And it’s not only South Africans who feel a strong connection with local brands.
 Globally, South African brands are becoming recognised for their quality, innovation and very specific South African influence.

-Here are our selection of 5 well-known brands and the moment each of them made us proud.
+Here is our selection of 5 well-known brands and the moment each of them made us proud.

 Nando’s is a peri-peri chicken franchise best known for their satirical and comedic advertising campaigns.